W. J. Ghent: Break with radicalism

 "The revolutionary Communist, for all his stage-play, is a fanatic and a firebrand.
 So long as society insists upon keeping on hand such stores of inflammable material in the form of large sections of the working class steeped in privation and misery, it must expect, from time to time, what follows from the touch of flame to tinder.
 But the chief danger lies in the fact that the tumult and shouting of the Left inevitably strengthens the Reaction of the Right.

 Despite this perspective and his continued separation from the Socialist Party, Ghent reaffirmed his commitment to the principles of social democracy, declaring that "the theory of the class struggle...seemed to be valid, when rightfully understood, as it still seems," despite the fact that "the abuse of that theory might well set the world in flames."

 Ghent gradually became estranged from the radical political movement, turning his attention to the history of the American West.
 He would be the author of three monographs on the topic.
 Although he never rejoined the Socialist Party of America, he did in 1936 join the Social Democratic Federation, which was established in a split by party moderates from the SPA.

 Death and legacy

-W.J.
-Ghent died on July 10, 1942 in Washington, DC.
+William James Ghent died on July 10, 1942, at his home, 1809 Belmont Street, N.W. in Washington, D.C. and was survived by his wife, Amy M. Ghent.
+Burial was at Fort Lincoln Cemetery, Brentwood, Prince George's County, Maryland.

 Ghent's papers reside with the Manuscript Division of the Library of Congress in Washington.